zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 * Unknowns - This is you identifying stuff that you did not consider when you were estimating the work.
 * Complexity - This is you figuring out an algorithm to solve a problem, the main thinking part.
 * Risk - This is how much testing you have to do given the risk level that is acceptable for the task at hand.
-* Skill - This is you improving your hard/soft transferable skills (programming, math, architecture, algorithm design, management, etc) or using your existing skills to get work done quicker.
+* Skill - This is you improving your hard/soft transferable skills (programming, math, architecture, algorithm design, management, leadership, etc) or using your existing skills to get work done quicker.
-Domain - This is you gaining new domain knowledge (HR, Logistics, Financial Trading, etc) or using your existing domain knowledge to get work done faster.
+* Domain - This is you gaining new domain knowledge (HR, Logistics, Financial Trading, etc) or using your existing domain knowledge to get work done faster.
 * Attitude - This is how you perceive your work environment and tasks.
 * Aptitude - This is you having developed or have predisposed skills towards the work that you are doing.

 ### There is no single queue

 Assembly lines tend to be linear.
-Once work enters the production line it enters a queue and goes from start to the end.
+Once work enters the production line it enters a queue and goes from start to the end, this is called work in progress (WIP).
 This is not the case with knowledge work.
 Work might go on to a backlog sit there for a year and then get removed.
 Work that once was super urgent will be deprioritised and swapped with something else.
 In knowledge work there is no queue as such.
 If you are following Scrum then normally team commits to work before a Sprint starts and very rarely should user stories in the Sprint change.
-This commitment is probably the only place in the whole process where there is a stable queue, and these **commitments** (items that are scheduled to get done) are called **work in progress (WIP)**.
+This commitment is probably the only place in the whole process where there is a stable queue, and these **commitments** (items that are scheduled to get done) can be called **work in progress (WIP)**.

 ### Implications on craft production

-Rest of this article explores implications of the above.
-However few things will be pointed out at this stage:
+Rest of this article explores implications of the above, however few things will be pointed out at this stage:
-1. **Little's Law** assumes that queue is stable and that work has an average cycle time.
+1. **Little's Law** assumes that queue is stable (there is WIP) and that work has an average cycle time.
 This is true for standard work as work on average takes similar amount of time, this not true for craft production.
-This means vanilla Little's Law can't be used in software engineering.
+This means out of the box Little's Law can't be used in software engineering.
+This is explored further in "Goals are still the same".
 1. **One-piece flow**, typical Scrum team has around 6 team members.
 It is likely that they will work on more then one user story at the time.
 This means it is not one-piece flow.
 Constraining team to a one piece flow artificially constraints teams and wastes capacity.
+This is explored in "Get story value and size right" section.
 1. **Theory of constraints** assumes that there is one-piece flow and work is standard.
 Different stories will engage different people in the team at **different times**.
-This means bottleneck is **dynamic** and it depends on the work that team is working on.
+This means bottleneck is **dynamic** and it depends on what that team is working on.

 One big insight that we can gain already is that in the craft production the **work it self** can be a constraint.
 This is because you can choose:
 * What you do
 * How you do it
 * Who does it

 This means if you have a creative product owner or business analysts they can deliver astronomical amount of value with a very small team.
 This is because they can swarm around "problem" that needs to be solved and figure out creative ways to getting it delivered quickly.
 With craft production you are not constrained to the assembly line, people are not machines as they can learn, help each other and be creative.
 However traditional manufacturing mindset would dictate that you need more capacity and people to deliver more **units of work**.
 This is not true for craft work but it is true for standard work.
-If this does not make sense yet that is OK, hold on we are just getting started.

 ## Goals are still the same

 Your business goals are still the same as in the manufacturing.
 It cares about delivering quality innovative solutions to the customer.
-This is typically measured in Lead Time and Cycle Time.
-Lead Time is a customer centric metric, while Cycle Time is a internal process metric.
-Lead Time is everything, so how strange is it that some businesses do not actually measure these two variables.
-Also, I am not talking about speed of a single department getting from point A to B either.
-I am talking about getting from point A (customer commitment) to Z (customer receive their functionality).
+This is typically measured in lead time and cycle time.
+Lead Time is a customer centric metric, while cycle time is a internal process metric.
+Lead time measures how long customer has to wait to get something, and cycle time measures discrete process speed, how strange is it that some businesses do not actually measure this?
+To be clear, I am not talking about speed of a single department getting from point A to B either.
+I am talking about getting from point A, customer commitment, to Z customer receive their functionality.
 That is work traveling through the **entire** business.
-In this section we will these two variables and how they can help your business.
+In this section we will explore these two variables and how they can help your business.

-### Cycle Time
+### Cycle time
 Let's go back to the car manufacturing where I have mentioned Takt time.
 Cycle time is different to Takt time.
 Takt time tells you how much time you have to complete a discrete unit of work given amount of demand.
-Cycle Time tells you how much time you have used to perform a unit of work.
+Cycle time tells you how much time you have used to perform a unit of work.
 Cycle time can be measured at every level, but what does that mean?

 Let's say you have entered a coffee shop, and you have finally reached the till to make that drink request.
 Cycle time starts from the moment barista smiles (hopefully) and asks you for your coffee order and it ends when they shout your order or name.
 That time that was taken to make your drink is cycle time.
-You also measure cycle time at lower levels, for example how long did it take to take your order, how long did it take to make your coffee and then what was the cycle time overall.
+You can also measure Cycle time at lower levels, for example how long did it take to take your order, how long did it take to make your coffee and then what was the cycle time overall.

 Coming back to the world of software engineering.
 User Story will have an overall cycle time i.e. days or hours to complete and this is measured from story activation to story completion.
 Individual tasks under that story will also have cycle time that are measured from activation to completion.
 Task cycle time is important as their cycle time will ultimately dictate the overall user story cycle time.